Hisar Airport: MRO Hub

-3 Hangers for MRO hub were constructed in phase-II.
-In 2018, an MoU was signed with Spice Jet for development of MRO hub at Hisar.
+3 Hangars for MRO hub were constructed in phase-II.
+In 2018, an MoU was signed with SpiceJet for development of MRO hub at Hisar.
 In October 2019, Haryana govt has made offers to Hindustan Aeronautics Limited (HAL), Indian Air Force (IAF) and Indian Army (IA) to commence MRO at Hisar for their helicopters and planes.
 During the FY2025-26, budget was allocated for the four acres MRO hub.
-In 2025, bids were invited to lease out the existing MRO hangers, office space and related infrastructure to lease out for 15 years, extendable for another 15 years.
+In 2025, bids were invited to lease out the existing MRO hangars, office space and related infrastructure to lease out for 15 years, extendable for another 15 years.

 Multi-model transport hub

 Hisar Multi-Modal Logistics Parks (HMMLP), completion by 2028:

 Hisar airport is being developed as multi-model transport hub with cargo airport, dry port with double-rack railway sliding, and road transport hub with space for large trucks.
 MoRTH has approved a Multi-Modal Logistics Parks (MMLP) for Hisar, DPR and subsequent tender were under preparation by HSIIDC in July 2021.
 MoRTH plan to have 35 MMLPs, each exceeding 100 acres (40.5 hectares), to reduce logistics costs and time, enhance value addition, and stimulate economic growth.
 Each MMLP will have mechanized warehouses, specialized storage (e.g., cold storage), material handling, inter-modal transfer, and cargo terminals, with multi-modal transport access.
 These parks offer value-added services including customs clearance, quarantine zones, testing, and warehousing management, alongside provisions for late-stage manufacturing activities like kitting, assembly, grading, and packaging.